• About

 Because of this, pumpkin plant leaves must be prepped by removing the spikey coating before you can eat them.
 It’s a bit of a tedious process to get rid of that unpleasant part, but more on that in a minute.

 They are full of vitamins A, E, B, and K plus folate, calcium, iron and other minerals.
-They also provide a lot of protein for a veggie and are low in sodium and cholesterol free.
+They also provide a lot of protein for a veggie, are low in sodium, cholesterol free, and high in fiber to help with digestion.

-Being high in antioxidants, they are beneficial for healthy skin, bones, and your immune system.
+Being high in antioxidants like beta-carotene, they are beneficial for healthy skin, bones, and your immune system.
+Some even blend pumpkin leaves with coconut oil to treat skin conditions.

 Harvesting pumpkin leaves for eating

-When harvesting leaves from your pumpkin plants, choose the smallest leaves on the front of the vine and make sure to leave every other one so the plant can continue to grow.
+When harvesting leaves from your pumpkin plants, choose the smallest leaves on the youngest part of the vine and make sure to leave every other one so the plant can continue to grow.
 Do not cut off the growing tip of the pumpkin plant vine.

 Like other veggies, the older they get the more fibrous and bitter they get, so always pick the youngest leaves for cooking.
 You’ll be able to tell the younger leaves because they are smaller and located at the tip of the vine.